lucarossi9/Robust-Multi-Task-Learning/README.md

 `pip install -r requirements.txt`

 ## Report
-The report in pdf format can be found in under the name report.pdf.
+The report in pdf format can be found in under the name "report Luca Rossi.pdf".

 ## Acknowledgements
 Thanks to the TML for the amazing supervision during the project.